-The driving force behind our Masters program is the industry connections that inform the design and delivery.
+The driving force behind our commerce program is the industry connections you'll make while studying.
 Not only will you be learning from renowned academics, you can be confident that the quality and relevance of our program has the backing of an advisory board of notable industry leaders.